Phionx/product-musings/content/posts/working-remote.md

 For the first year or so, I worked exclusively from home.
 I went out of the house to run errants or for sports.
 That was it!
 The only *real people* I talked to were my wife and kids.
 Ok, I'm exaggerating, but honestly after a year it really felt like that.

 We all need social interactions.
 Even introverts, like myself, have the need to get out and see other people.
-To have conversations about something other than house chores, the next vacation destination or how the kids' day at school was.
+To have conversations about something other than household chores, the next vacation destination or how the kids' day at school was.

 There are different ways to achieve this.
 On a sunny day you can go to the park and work there.
 You can take a trip to the coffeeshop and work there.
 My solution was to get a desk at a coworking place.
 I go there two to three times a week.
 It is a bike ride away, which means I get a little workout and my head is clear.
-There are other people there who work in different places and industries, but that are all in a similar situation as you are.
+There are other people there who work in different businesses and industries, but that are all in a similar situation as you are.
 You'll love the atmosphere of productivity mixed with social activities.

 ## Summary